lmcrean/odyssey-docs/readme_react.md

 # 5. Agile Methodology

-## Epics

-The Epics were designed.

-## Sprints with User Stories

-THe user stories were distributed across sprints.
+As seperate Readme file is created to cover the Agile Methodology.

 # 6. **Acknowledgement and Credits**

 ## 6.1.
 Moments app as boilerplate

-- "Moments" was used as a boilerplate for the project as it contained the necessary features for a social media platform.
+"Moments" was used as a boilerplate for the project as it contained the necessary features for a social media platform.
 Both the API and the React frontend were built from this code.
   - Frontend: https://github.com/Code-Institute-Solutions/moments
   - API:  https://github.com/Code-Institute-Solutions/drf-api
-  - Live Demo:

-## 6.2.
-Use of LLMs

-GPT-4o and Claude Sonnet 3.5 were used as an AI tool to generate initial drafts which would be meticulously reviewed.

-- writing detailed commit messages
-- automatic testing with Python and Jest
-- implementation of new features

-Commit messages tended to be 95% accurate.

-Writing code tended to be anywhere between 50% and 70% accurate, and would require extensive revision with help, gradually moving into fully manual writing.

-## 6.3 Libraries
+## 6.3.
+Libraries

 Below is a table listing the key dependencies and devDependencies used in this project, along with brief descriptions and links to more information.